Mary Tenison Woods

 Mary Cecil Tenison Woods (née Kitson) CBE (9 December 1893 – 18 October 1971) was a South Australian lawyer and social activist.
 She was the first female lawyer and public notary in South Australia.
 She wrote nine legal textbooks and from 1950 until 1959 served as Chief of the United Nations Commission on the Status of Women.
 She was an early advocate for child welfare and juvenile justice in Australia.

 Early life and education

 Mary Cecil Kitson was born on 9 December 1893, the fourth of seven children to John Kitson, a police officer, and Mary Agnes McClure, in the Mid North South Australian town of Caltowie.
 They moved to Adelaide, where John was a Detective Inspector, and Mary and her sister attended St Aloysius College, where she was head prefect and dux.

-Adelaide University had been open to female students since the 1880s, but few women studied law as they could not practice.
+The University of Adelaide had been open to female students since the 1880s, but few women studied law as they could not practice.
 Tenison Woods was one of the first, beginning her degree in 1912, and the first South Australian woman to graduate with a Bachelor of Laws in 1916.